markokajzer/discord-soundbot/README.md

 You can use `!combo <sound1> ... <soundN>` to add multiple sounds to the queue.

+### Setting entrance sounds

+Every user can set his own entrance sound, a sound that will play whenever the user joins a voice channel.

 ### Tagging and searching sounds

 When your library of sounds gets too big and you forget what kinds of sounds you have, you can add tags to sounds.